Skip to content

 frequencies_MHz = np.linspace(400, 800, nchannels)

-Sky models for a power law and point source sky are generated over multiple frequency channels, here just assuming a power-law scaling with frequency for both.
+Sky models for a power-law and point-source sky are generated over multiple frequency channels, here just assuming a power-law scaling with frequency for both.
+The containers keep the shared frequency axis and CIRS metadata attached to the harmonic coefficients.

 single_pl_sky_alm = sht.analysis(pl_sky_grid, return_sparse=False)